-Purge old files!
+- Purge old files!
 If you don’t need it forever, mark on files when it can be tossed or shredded.

 I hope you found a few ideas you love to help you organize your speech therapy room.

 Here’s another post you may enjoy while you’re in an “organizing” frame of mind!

-Follow my Speech Room Organization Ideas Pinterest Board for more organization and inspiration ideas, and pin the ones you like for later, so you can find them.
+Follow my Speech Room Organization Ideas Pinterest Board for organization and inspiration ideas, and be sure to pin the ones you like for later, so you can find them when you need them!.